sp4rkie/docsis-cable-load-monitor/README.md

         Example 2 (zoom into and display a single snapshot of existing data):
         CableLoadMonitor -g 27500 1800 -w 1500 -h 800 -t /tmp
-         - extract a snapshot of 1800 secs length ending 27500 secs in the past
+         - extract a snapshot of 1800 secs length starting 27500 secs in the past
          - generate graph of size 1500x800
          - write graph to /tmp